Frequently Asked Questions

 The investment has matured, how will I receive my money?

-Upon maturity, you can redeem your security tokens on the Cadence platform for cash or keep them on the platform as tokens.
-If you redeem the tokens for cash, the principal and yield of the investment will be transferred back into your Cadence account.
+Upon maturity, the principal and yield of the investment will be transferred back into your Cadence account.
 A credit will be reflected in your account balance.
-At which point, you may elect to transfer the funds to an external account or keep the balance in your Cadence account to easily invest in the next opportunity.
+At this point, you may elect to transfer the funds to an external account or keep the balance in your Cadence account to easily invest in the next opportunity.

 Does the balance in my Cadence account earn interest?